 1. Shareholder Agreement

-This is a private contract between the shareholders of a company and regulates the relationship between shareholders.
+This is a private contract between the shareholders of a company, and it regulates the relationship between shareholders.
 No two companies are the same.
 Shareholder’s Agreements vary considerably but each agreement usually describes:

 - The corporation’s organisation